Skip to main contentSkip to footer content

 ESF had a dearth of female faculty and low percentages of women students while most of our buildings were under construction and built to the codes of those times.
 Therefore, while the number of women, including transwomen, have increased exponentially, the number of "water closets" available to them have only increased with new construction (Jahn, Gateway, Centennial Hall) or significant renovations (Moon in 90s, Baker more recently).
 Single-stall women's rooms were carved out of men's rooms in Marshall and Bray ca 90s.
 Illick and Marshall in particular house academic departments with near gender parity, but very few stalls to accommodate the large numbers of users until their next renovations, and therefore bathroom breaks might take a while to accommodate the whole line, or allow users to visit facilities on other floors or in neighboring buildings.
 (We supported Academic Governance's Resolution on Bathroom Equity on ESF's main campus and appreciate the conversion of some men's rooms to women's rooms, and redesignation of most single stall facilities to "all gender" ones, as well as ongoing work to add more gender inclusive and accessible facilities).
 Read more about those redesignation.

-A private signholder checklist was revised and periodically updated to include not only the locations of each bathroom, but any "amenities" of those spaces like single stall, assistive doors, changing table (only one, in the basement of Gateway Center), or a shower, as well as lines for lactation rooms, not because we intend to refer anyone to those spaces to pump (Never, ever send a mom to a bathroom to nurse!) but because we still use the directory as a checklist as fliers are replaced.
+A private signholder checklist was revised and periodically updated to include not only the locations of each bathroom, but any "amenities" of those spaces like single stall, assistive doors, changing table (none until 2013 when Gateway was built, with one in the basement family restroom; three more were added in 2023, when Marshall Hall reopened), or a shower.
+Lactation rooms are also included on this list, not because we intend to refer anyone to those spaces to pump (Never, ever send a mom to a bathroom to nurse!) but because we still use the directory as a checklist as fliers are replaced.

 Quite a few ESF labs occur out-of-doors.
 Please build in "bathroom" stops on your routes.
-Choose areas with adequate non-poisonous vegetation to allow some modesty screening for participants to relieve themselves.
-Please note that if anatomy and necessary biological function do not allow simply turning one's back for this, the farther away someone might need to go before finding dense enough screening to even begin their business, and the longer it will take to sufficiently dis- and re-robe.
+Choose areas with adequate thornless and non-poisonous vegetation to allow some modesty screening for participants to relieve themselves; please note that poison ivy may not be limited to ground cover.
+If anatomy and necessary biological function do not allow simply turning one's back, the farther away someone might need to go before finding dense enough safe screening to even begin their business, and the longer it will take to sufficiently dis- and re-robe.
 Some individuals may also need breaks to change sanitary supplies or express breastmilk, especially if a trip is longer than usual.

 Therefore, before the group continues, please confirm that everyone has returned to a central spot.
 Under heat and/or exertion, additional stops may be warranted as everyone should be drinking more.